-We see virtual visitation implemented on a daily basis by family law courts when periods of electronic communication are either agreed to or ordered by a judge to appear in a child custody or divorce order.
-These periods of electronic communication would be ordered in addition to the in person visitation that is a part of child custody orders.
+We see virtual visitation implemented daily by family law courts when periods of electronic communication are either agreed to or ordered by a judge to appear in a child custody or divorce order.
+These periods of electronic communication would be called in addition to the in-person visitation part of child custody orders.

-The key for each court is to make a decision as to whether or not a virtual visitation schedule is appropriate for a particular family.
+The key for each court is to decide whether or not a virtual visitation schedule is appropriate for a particular family.
 The number one factor that a judge must consider is whether or not doing so would be in the best interests of the child in question.

-If you’ve read any blogs on the website of the Law Office of Bryan Fagan, PLLC then you knew this one was coming.
-Number two, the judge must look to each parent and determine whether or not each of them have the ability and wherewithal to get the technology necessary to have virtual visitation sessions.
-Even though many of us can take these sort of technologies for granted, they are not as readily available as we may think.
+If you've read any blogs on the website of the Law Office of Bryan Fagan, PLLC, then you knew this one was coming.
+Number two, the judge must look to each parent and determine whether or not they have the ability and money to get the technology necessary to have virtual visitation sessions.
+Even though many of us can take these sorts of technologies for granted, they are not as readily available as we may think.

-As a result, it is a real concern to judges that if he or she award virtual visitation rights to one parent the same right should be extended to the other parent as well.
+As a result, it is a genuine concern to judges that if they award virtual visitation rights to one parent, the same right should be extended to the other parent.

 Pros and cons of virtual visitation

-Like anything else in life, virtual visitation offers its own set of advantages and disadvantages that judges and parties to family law cases need to seriously consider.
-We’ve already touched on the biggest advantage of virtual visitation, in my opinion, that of allowing parents who are not able to be physically present with their child the opportunity to continue to build a strong parent-child relationship.
+Like anything else in life, virtual visitation offers its own set of advantages and disadvantages that judges and parties to family law cases need to consider seriously.
+We've already touched on the most significant advantage of virtual visitation, in my opinion, that of allowing parents who cannot be physically present with their child the opportunity to continue building a solid parent-child relationship.

-This means being able to do things like attending sporting events of their children virtually, taking part in holidays and birthdays virtually as well as assisting with school work and other educational matters.
-Simply being present in some manner in a real way can make a tremendous difference in the life of your child’s life.
+This means doing things like attending sporting events of their children virtually, taking part in holidays and birthdays effectively, and assisting with school work and other educational matters.
+Simply being present in some manner in a natural way can make a tremendous difference in the life of your child life.

-A drawback of virtually visitation is that, no matter how advanced technology becomes or how regular the visitation is possible, it cannot replace the traditional visitation where parent and child are physically together in the same space.
-As a parent, you know that there is something special about holding your young child and rocking him or her to sleep.
+A drawback of virtual visitation is that, no matter how advanced technology becomes or how regular the visitation is possible, it cannot replace the traditional visitation where parent and child are physically together in the same space.
+As a parent, you know something special about holding your young child and rocking them to sleep.

-Likewise, for an older child sharing in their successes at school or on the playing field can be a one of a kind experience.
+Likewise, for older children sharing in their successes at school or on the playing field can be a one-of-a-kind experience.
 I have spoken to parents who had concerns over whether or not virtual visitation would become the new normal and eventually become an option for courts to order.

-Virtual visitation is a great alternative to in person visits for parents who are not able to take advantage of physical visitation for one reason or another.
-While the possibilities are virtually endless as far as schedules and options, having the support and knowledge of an experienced family law attorney at your disposal can help a tremendous amount.
+Virtual visitation is a great alternative to in-person visits for parents who cannot take advantage of physical visitation for one reason or another.
+At the same time, the possibilities are virtually endless as far as schedules and options; having the support and knowledge of an experienced family law attorney at your disposal can help a tremendous amount.

 Questions about virtual visitation?
 Contact the Law Office of Bryan Fagan, PLLC

-In order to learn more about virtual visitation or any other subject related to family law please contact the Law Office of Bryan Fagan, PLLC.
-One of our licensed family law attorneys is available six days a week to discuss your case and to answer any questions that you may have.
+To learn more about virtual visitation or any other subject related to family law, please contact the Law Office of Bryan Fagan, PLLC.
+One of our licensed family law attorneys is available six days a week to discuss your case and answer any questions that you may have.